 While hiking to Cat Gap Trail, be sure to visit the first two falls along this trail, Cedar Rock Falls and Upper Cedar Rock Falls.
 Follow the directions to these waterfalls via the links, then return here to pick up the trail and continue on up to Grogan Creek Falls.

-From Upper Cedar Rock Falls, exit the campsite and return to Cat Gap Trail, and go to the left (on up the trail from where you started).
+From Upper Cedar Rock Falls, exit the campsite and return to Cat Gap Trail, and go to the left.

-Not long after, you'll reach the intersection of Cat Gap Trail and Butter Ridge Trail (blue blaze).
+Not long after, you'll reach the intersection of Cat Gap Trail and Butter Ridge Trail (Now called Pickelsimer Connector).
 Cat Gap will head across a bridge and to the left.
-Butter Ridge Trail will veer to the right, and into a grassy meadow.
-Take Butter Ridge Trail, which will take you up to Grogan Creek Falls.
+Pickelsimer Connector will veer to the right, and into a grassy meadow.
+Take Pickelsimer Connector, which will take you up to Grogan Creek Falls.

-At this intersection, and below the bridge for Cat Gap Trail, is an unnamed waterfall, that while not gorgeous, is rather pretty.
+At this intersection, and below the bridge for Cat Gap Trail, is an unnamed waterfall that, while not gorgeous, is rather pretty and worth a stop to see and photograph it.

 Grogan Creek Falls